henry32144/neural-style/README.md

 **Fast Neural Style Original**

-1. you need to fill the path string in **loss_net** function in **models/src/nets.py** to your [pretrained vgg16 model](https://github.com/fchollet/deep-learning-models/releases).
-Note that your training images should put in a folder like this **cocotrain/0/xxx.jpg** because we are using ImageDataGenerator to load the images, it assume that different classes of images are stored in the differnt folders.
+1. You need to fill the path string in `loss_net` function in `models/src/nets.py` to your [pretrained vgg16 model](https://github.com/fchollet/deep-learning-models/releases).
+Note that your training images should put in a folder like this `cocotrain/0/xxx.jpg` because we are using ImageDataGenerator to load the images, it assume that different classes of images are stored in the differnt folders.

-2. prepare a style image and put it in **static/img/styles/**.
+2. Prepare a style image and put it in `static/img/styles/`.

 3. Type the command below to train a model.
-This is an example showing that if my training images are stored at the project root folder, and I want to train a style named mosaic.
+This is an example showing that if my training images are stored at the project root folder, and say I want to train a style named mosaic.

 ```
 python train_fast_model.py -p ./cocotrain -s mosaic